zeljko9/devops-proj01/README.md

 On top of that, this was my first time using GitHub (I’m usually on GitLab, Azure DevOps, and Jenkins—Jenkins is my champ).

 Things I didn’t have time to debug:
-- Ansible couldn’t connect to the VM via SSH using dawidd6/action-ansible-playbook@v5—works fine locally though (on github issues within remote repo, other people has simillar issue)
+- Ansible couldn’t connect to the VM via SSH using dawidd6/action-ansible-playbook@v5 — ssh/ansible script is working fine locally though (on github issues within remote repo, other people has simillar issue)
-- Terraform structure might be a bit overkill for this project, same for the workflows
 - Locally, index.html throws an error when running: const keycloak = new Keycloak({
       url: '/keycloak',